UPDATE (04.02.2022): Removed a dead link.

 Option 3: Morris Park subway

 Option 3, like Option 2, begins with a 3rd Avenue subway serving 138th Street, The Hub – 149th Street, and 163rd Street.
 Rather than continuing north, the line takes a northeasterly route via Boston Road and Morris Park Avenue to Morris Park.
-This route would relieve the overcrowded 2 and 5 trains, and enable a future transit hub at Morris Park – the site of one of four new Metro-North stations comprising Penn Station Access.
-Importantly, the FRA is contemplating regional rail service at Morris Park (see section 3.7.6 of the linked document).
+This route would relieve the overcrowded 2 and 5 trains, and enable a future transit hub at Morris Park – the site of one of four new Metro-North stations comprising Penn Station Access (PSA).
+Although the FRA contemplated regional rail service at Morris Park (see section 3.7.6 of the linked document), it would be a local stop under PSA – I haven’t heard any plans for Amtrak service since.
 A new rail yard could be built near the Hutchinson River Parkway and I-95, northeast of the Morris Park terminal.